HUHNcode/Lucid-addon/README.md

     -   Displays the estimated coordinates in chat.

 -   **Packet Logger**

     -   Logs network packets for debugging or analysis.
     -   Option to log incoming (S2C), outgoing (C2S), or both types of packets.
     -   Can filter packets by name.

+-   **Kill Tracker**

+    -   Notifies you in chat when a player you recently hit dies.
+    -   A death is considered your kill if it occurs within a configurable time window after your last hit.
+    -   Provides the kill detection foundation for other modules like **Auto GG**.

 ---